 When going about tickets for this boat ride, there is only one official ticket provider.
 Don’t get caught up in all the other options you may be offered either online or onsite.
 All of these providers are simply going to mark up tickets you could have purchased for yourself.

 Statue City Cruises is the official boat provider between Manhattan, Liberty Island, Ellis Island and Jersey City.
 Head to their website for schedules and ticket purchasing options.
 You can also purchase regular tickets here ahead of time.

 Visit the Statue of Liberty as part of a longer 4 days in NYC itinerary that takes you throughout the city.

 4) Helicopter Tour

 The most unique of options out there has to be the helicopter tour from above.
-There are helicopter companies such as FlyNYON that offer doors off (and doors on) flights around NYC.
+There are helicopter companies that also offer doors off (and doors on) flights around NYC.